FullControlXYZ/fullcontrol/README.md

 ## using FullControl

-jupyter notebooks are provided in the [docs](https://github.com/FullControlXYZ/fullcontrol/tree/master/docs) folder of this github repository (repo) to introduce FullControl and demonstrate its use
+jupyter notebooks are provided in the [docs](https://github.com/FullControlXYZ/fullcontrol/tree/master/docs) folder of this github repository (repo) to introduce FullControl and demonstrate its use - browse tutorials: [github](https://github.com/FullControlXYZ/fullcontrol/tree/master/docs/README.md) / [colab](https://colab.research.google.com/github/FullControlXYZ/fullcontrol/blob/master/docs/colab/contents_colab.ipynb)

 a future update of this repo will give more details about the python code

 ## installation

+new to python? ***don't install*** - just use the [colab design template](https://githubtocolab.com/FullControlXYZ/fullcontrol/blob/master/models/colab/colab_design_template.ipynb) and get designing straight away online

+alternatively, to run locally, install miniconda/anaconda/python and git - if you run into any installation problems, update your versions of python/git/pip

 ```
 pip install git+https://github.com/FullControlXYZ/fullcontrol
 ```

-alternatively clone this git repo and run "pip install ." from the repo directory
+you can also clone this git repo and run "pip install ." from the repo directory

 ## use